Riggs333/ossindex-maven-enforcer-rules/README.md

 ## Usage

-To use configure an execution of the `maven-enforcer-plugin` and configure `ossindex-maven-enforcer-rules` dependency and rule:
+Configure an execution of the `maven-enforcer-plugin` and configure `ossindex-maven-enforcer-rules` dependency and rule:

     <plugin>
         <groupId>org.apache.maven.plugins</groupId>